luqmansen/luqmansen.github.io/_posts/2021-03-26-how-far-you-have-come-2.md

 So I tried to memorize how things going from my timeline.
 This will start from the last time I should have to post my first appreciation [post](https://luqmansen.github.io/how-far-you-have-come/).
 Here we go

-- I extend my internship until almost a year (Dec 2020 - Nov 2021), because of that
+- I extend my internship until almost a year (Dec 2020 - Nov 2021)
-- I've been financially independent since then
 - I got my second scholarship (2020)
 - For the second time, me and my uni robotics team going to the national level (2020)
 - For the first time, being a [Gemastik](https://gemastik13.telkomuniversity.ac.id/)'s Finalist (2020)